mychan24/restinginpca/tools/README.md

 ---Load a vector (e.g., factor scores) and map it back into a symmetrical square matrix
 * *getVoxDes*:
 ---Generate the design matrix for regions and color matrix from the parcellation of each subject's correlation matrix
+* *getMeanCube.R*:
+---Compute mean connectivity of each edge and generate a cube of means from the original cubes

 ---

 ### Script: